dex4er/Thrall/README.md

 directory, catching signals, starting new processes.
 Environment variables might (Linux, Unix) or might not (Windows) be shared between threads.

+Thrall is very slow on first request for each thread.
+It is because spawning new thread is slow in Perl itself.
+Thrall is very fast on another requests and generally is faster than any implementation which uses fork.

 # BUGS

 There is a problem with Perl threads implementation which occurs on Windows.